 Beren Steel, a subsidiary of Beren Group, built a direct reduced iron (DRI) plant in Erdenet in 2014.
 The plant produces 35 thousand tons of pig iron per annum.
-Beren is planning on building a steel plant with the capacity to produce 100 thousand tons of reinforcing.
+Currently, Beren plans to build steel plant with the ability to produce 100 thousand tons of reinforcing.
 The project is expected to be located near Khukh Gan JSC and the "Mining, Metallurgy, Chemical Industrial Complex" in Erdenet.

-The plant will meet a third of the domestic demand for steel and reduce import dependence.
+The plant will meet a third of domestic demand for steel and reduce import dependence.
 Currently, Mongolia's annual demand for steel and iron products is about 300,000 tons and more than 80 percent of it is imported from China.